Best Inexpensive Dog Food (budget picks)

-If you're trying to choose the most affordable option available, you may find that you can't find options with whole protein sources.
+If you're trying to choose the most affordable (less pricey) food option available, you may find that you can't find recipes with quality protein sources.
 A good second alternative to whole meat would be a meal.
 Some common ingredients include a chicken meal or turkey meal.
 These are also acceptable.

 Meals simply mean that the source was ground up prior to adding it to the mix.
 Again, stick with an identifiable meat source.
 Chicken meal is great.
 However, meat meal is not.

 Avoid Bad Fillers